All blog posts

 For example, let’s say your gross revenue over a 6-month period was $50,000.
 However, you spent $18,000 on returns and discounts.
 Your net revenue would be $32,000.

-Cost of goods sold (CoGS)
+Cost of Goods Sold (CoGS)

 Note that CoGS is not the same thing as operating expenses or fixed costs—things like how much you pay employees or what you pay in rent for your offices.